techidaily/site-screen-mirroring-recording/source/_posts/updated-seamless-chromeos-screeen-logging-for-2024.md

 ![screencastify click that icon record](https://images.wondershare.com/filmora/article-images/screencastify-extension.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/M5pwd2mwaQQ?si=qyZHgdTlbQbc32Mp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Finally, after clicking record a new window will appear to ask you to select the entire screen.
 Just click the “entire screen” and click share and your recording will be started after a count down.
 The recording can be stopped using the “stop sharing” that appear in the end of the screen.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-G7cU8dYvuI?si=JaKqRcW6qq9CDvty" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Awesome Screenshot Screen Recorder